-FORM 10-Q (Mar k One) × QUARTERLY REPORT PURS EXCHANGE ACT OF 1934 SUANT TO SECTION 13 OR 15(d) OF THE SECURITIES Fo or the quarterly period ended June 30, 20 OR 17.
-TRANSITION REPORT PURS EXCHANGE ACT OF 1934 UANT TO SECTION 13 OR 15(d) OF THE SECURITIES For the t transition period from to .
-Commission file number 001-33528 PKO Health, Inc c.
-(Exact Name of Registrant as Specified in Its C harter) Delaware 75-2402409 (State or Other Jurisdiction of Incorporation or Organization (I.R.S.
+FORM 10-Q (Mar k One) × QUARTERLY REPORT PURSU EXCHANGE ACT OF 1934 ANT TO SECTION 13 OR 15(d) OF THE SECURITIES For the quarterly period ended September 30 OR , 2017.
+TRANSITION REPORT PURSU EXCHANGE ACT OF 1934 ANT TO SECTION 13 OR 15(d) OF THE SECURITIES For the tra ansition period from to Commission file number 001-33528 PKO Health, In (Exact N Tame of Registrant as Specified in Its C Charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 75-2402409 (I.R.S.
 Employer Identification No.) 4400 Biscayne Blvd.
-Miami, FL 33137 (Address of Principal Executive Offices) (Zip Code) (305) 575-4100 (Registrant's Telephone Number, Including Area Code) Excha t: (1) has filed all reports required to be months (or for such shorter period that the for the past 90 days.
-YES NO Data 1 has submitted electronically and posted on oursuant to Rule 405 of Regulation S-T during and post such files).
-YES NO comp is a large accelerated filer, an accelerated See the definitions of "large accelerated e): Large e accelerated filer Accelerated filer if a smaller reporting company) Smaller reporting company with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box erioa for co omplying Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): □ YES × 1 NO As of August 1, 2017, the registrant had 559,404,941 shares of Common Stock outstanding.
+Miami, FL 33137 (Address of Principal Executive Offices) (Zip Code) (305) 575-4100 (Registrant's Telephone Number, Including Area Code) Excha ate by check mark whether the registrant: ange Act of 1934 during the preceding 12 m as been subject to such filing requirements fo onths (or for such shorter period that the Data 1 ate by check mark whether the registrant has File required to be submitted and posted pur d that the registrant was required to submit as suant to Rule 405 of Regulation S-T du comp ate by check mark whether the registrant is any, or an emerging growth company.
+So any," and "emerging growth company" ale 12b-2 of the Exchange Act) (Check one): ee the definitions of "large accelerated Large e accelerated filer 🗵 Accelerated filer a smaller reporting company) Smaller reporting company e